-That doesn’t mean resolutions are pointless, it just means you need the right tools.
+That doesn’t mean New Year’s resolutions are pointless, it just means you need the right tools.
 Here are five ways to build self-discipline in order to keep your resolutions this year.

-1. Enlist your right brain when goal setting.
+1. Unleash your inner animal when goal setting.

-So often, we make resolutions with our logical, rational, left brains driving the bus.
+So often, we make New Year’s resolutions with from a logical, rational perspective.
 We think things like, “I will be healthier if I lose weight.
 Let’s eat some broccoli.”
-But we then wage a war within ourselves: our right-brain, more animalist side, thinks, “To heck with weight loss!
+But we then wage a war within ourselves: our more animalistic side pushes aside our inner geek and roars, “To heck with weight loss!
 Check out those cookies!”

-The key is to allow your right brain—your intuitive, emotional, creative, impulsive side—to make the resolution and decide what you want to accomplish, and why.
+The key is to allow your wild and crazy—less responsible and more impulsive side—to make the resolution and decide what you want to accomplish, and why.
 “I will look super-hot if I lose weight!
 Hooray for broccoli!”
-When your right-brain leads the charge, you are less susceptible to self-sabotage.
+When your inner animal leads the charge, you are less susceptible to self-sabotage.

-Your right brain is more visual and can rely on tools like inspiring images and mental visualization to stay motivated towards your goals, which can make you less likely to stray.
+You can also rely on tools like inspiring images and mental visualization to both get inspired and to stay motivated towards your goals, which can make you less likely to stray.

-2. Use your left brain for strategic planning.
+2. Unleash your inner geek for strategic planning.

-In order to achieve the goals you set for yourself, you must enlist your whole brain, which includes the aforementioned logical side.
-While the left brain isn’t 100% helpful when it comes to creating goals soaked in inspiration and motivation, where it really shines is in both the planning and progress tracking stages.
+In order to achieve the goals you set for yourself, you must enlist your whole being, which includes the aforementioned inner geek.
+While the geeky part of you isn’t 100% helpful when it comes to creating goals soaked in inspiration and motivation, where it really shines is in both the planning and progress tracking stages.

-Tracking your progress via charts and graphs integrates both left and right brain motivation in that it’s both analytical and visual.
-Use a whole-brained approach to stay wholly dedicated to achieving resolutions.
+Tracking your progress via charts and graphs integrates both animalistic and geeky motivation in that it’s both analytical and visual.

 3. Shake hands with reality.

-We all have unhelpful habits that we unintentionally go to great lengths to protect, simply because the status quo is easier and thus comforting.
-Humans are experts at fooling themselves, and we all tell ourselves lies in order to avoid the discomfort required by change.
+We all have unhelpful habits that we subconsciously go to great lengths to protect, simply because the status quo is easier and more comforting.
+Humans are experts at fooling themselves.
+We all tell ourselves lies in order to avoid the discomfort caused by change.

 Go on a truth-hunting mission to see where you are making excuses for yourself.
 How do you sabotage yourself?
 What excuses do you make?
 Write down your unhelpful thoughts and impulses and counter them with more helpful truths.